SonicMastr/Pigs-In-A-Blanket/README.md

 It library doubles as the heart of Piglet's Shader compiling abilities, removed in the standalone module.
 I spent the time to rewrite the shader compiler code according to PSM specifications to re-enable the ShaccCg support that was removed.
 This includes proper return codes and regular log output, so you never have to wonder what's going on with your shaders.
 Piglet **DOES NOT** support GLSL shaders though, so you'll need to convert the shaders to CG.
 Check the resources at the end of this README for converting your shaders.

-This library also restores normal `eglGetProcAddress` functionality as the orignal Piglet only returns extensions.
+This library also support EGL 1.5 `eglGetProcAddress` functionality using the `PIB_GET_PROC_ADDR_CORE` flag, as the orignal Piglet only returns extensions per EGL 1.4 standard.
 Thanks to dots-tb we were able to create a simple patch to support returning GLES functions as well.

 ### Custom Extension Support